 Ashley explained that some businesses are having to make decisions about their next vehicle and if EVs aren’t available, it means some are almost being forced to keep a petrol or diesel option.

 He said: “There’s also some big rivalry in the fleet sector for those that want to lead the way with how quickly they can switch to EV.
 Companies like Amazon and DPD are very competitive when it comes to their ambitions.
 I think part of this is driven by consumers too.

 You probably feel better buying from Amazon or getting a delivery from DPD when you see that it's an electric van that pulls up, rather than a five-year-old diesel."

 While it's an area Mina is very focused on, Ashley honestly thinks the difficulties around accurate payment for charging is another barrier holding some companies back from making the switch, stating that “Unless you have a dedicated fleet manager it’s often no one’s job in the business to fix that problem around any difficulties with payments for charging.

 Mina is currently working on creating integrations so businesses with workplace charging can also have payment visibility across this area.
 We wouldn’t facilitate the payment of the electricity at workplace charging as this is already taken care of, but we want to be able to provide a picture of a centralised cost for charging each vehicle.”

-Be sure to check out our full review on Mina's chargepass.
+Check out our review on Mina’s Chargepass.

 Expansion of ChargePass to Europe